pragmagic/vscode-nim/README.md

 In addition to integrated editing features, the extension also provides several commands in the Command Palette for working with Nim files:

-* `Nim: Buld project` to build a project or opened file
-* `Nim: Run project` to build and run a project or opened file
+* `Nim: Build project` to build a project or opened file

 ## TODO